+SUBJECT:

-SUBJECT: Draft Legislative Recommendations 2014
+Draft Legislative Recommendations 2017

-Attached for your approval are seven draft Legislative Recommendations.
+Attached for your approval are draft Legislative Recommendations.
 The recommendations are:

 - 1. Electronic Filing of Senate Reports - 2.
 Electronic Filing of Electioneering Communication Reports - 3.
 Authority to Create Senior Executive Service Positions - 4.
-Fraudulent Misrepresentation of Campaign Authority - 5.
-Make Permanent the Administrative Fine Program for Reporting Violations - 6.
-Increase and Index for Inflation Registration and Reporting Thresholds - 7.
-Authority to Accept Gifts
+Prohibiting Fraudulent PAC Practices - 5.
+Fraudulent Misrepresentation of Campaign Authority - Conversion of Campaign Funds - Make Permanent the Administrative Fine Program for Reporting Violations - 8.
+Increase and Index for Inflation Registration and Reporting Thresholds - Increasing the In-Home Event Exemption and Unreimbursed Travel Expense Exemption for Candidates and Political Parties - 10.
+Permitting Political Committees to Make Disbursements by Methods Other than Check - 11.
+Update Citations to Reflect the Recodification of FECA - 12.
+Repeal of Convention Funding Provisions Rendered Non-Operational by the Gabriella Miller Kids First Research Act